 The Museum Studies internship affords students the opportunity to gain experience working withpractitioners in museums, archives, libraries, and related cultural heritage organizations, while also enrolled in an online internship course with other students.
 The internship is a partnership between the university and the host institution and is customized to meet the student’s needs and career goals.
 An internship at a museum, approved by the internship coordinator, will be counted as one elective course toward the degree.
 To fulfill the internship requirement, a student must complete a minimum of 80 hours of work onsite and a project (either a research paper or a practical product) on an approved topic related to their experience, due at the end of the semester.
 Students are enrolled in an online course, where they participate in discussions with classmates who are also doing internships and submit other associated coursework during the semester.
 Before registering for the internship option, the student should contact the internship coordinator for approval.
 At least four to six weeks before the beginning of the semester in which the internship will take place, the student must submit: 1) a description of the internship weekly duties including activities and/or responsibilities; 2) learning objectives and goals; 3) why this experience should be part of the Museum Studies degree; and 4) a signed letter of commitment from the internship supervisor.
 Note: Students must have completed a minimum of two courses in the program to be eligible to take the internship class.

-This course expands opportunities for practical experiences beyond the onsite seminar and internship elective.
-Offered as an online experience, this course will involve students in anactual museum or museum-related project.
-Students will work in collaborative teams facilitated by a JHU faculty member and engage with museum professionals outside of the program.
-Thegoal of the course will be to establish a prototype or complete a real-life project of value to the museum field while interacting with current museum professionals.
-Museum Projects will beoffered on an occasional basis and will vary in topic.
-Different prerequisites will be set up each time the course is scheduled depending upon the specific project.
-In addition to weeklyresearch, writing and asynchronous discussions in the course management system, students should expect to participate in five to seven real-time online meetings throughout thesemester, dates of which will be determined by the Museum Project team in tandem with the project requirements and deadlines.
-Students must submit a Museum Project application form twoweeks before registration begins to be approved for enrollment in the Museum Project course.
-On this form, students will describe their interest in the specific Museum Project offeredand other applicable topics as requested, as well as confirm their ability to attend five to seven real-time sessions.
-A selection committee will review the applications and determineenrollment eligibility before the semester’s registration begins.
-Enrollment limits may vary depending upon the project.
+This course expands opportunities for practical experiences beyond the required onsite seminar and internship elective.
+Offered as an online experience, this course will involve students in an actual museum or museum-related project.
+Students will work in collaborative teams facilitated by a JHU faculty member and engage with museum professionals outside the program.
+The goal of the course will be to establish a prototype or complete a real-life project of value to the museum field while interacting with current museum professionals.
+Museum Projects will be offered occasionally and varies in topic.
+Different prerequisites may be required depending on the semester.

 This course is open to any Digital Curation students who have not completed their Research Paper (460.674) and who need an additional semester to complete their work.